yiphei/new-tau-bench/README.md

 ## Testing corpus

 Most of the test cases in the original tau-bench were AI generated.
 While this enabled automatic test generation at scale, it resulted in many suboptimal test definitions.
-Since the benchmark relies on AI-simulated users, it becomes imperative to have clear and assertive instructions & definitions for the agents.
+Since the benchmark relies on AI-simulated users, it becomes imperative to have clear and assertive instructions & definitions for the agents to minimize hallucinations.
 To this end, a new manually curated and verified test corpus `revised_test` was created for the airline environment. `revised_test` directly borrows and improves on a subset of the original `test`.
 More information can be found at https://github.com/yiphei/new-tau-bench/wiki/revised_tasks_test.py-changelog.

 ## Tools